ClubGRANTS

 How to apply?

-How are ClubGRANTS applications assessed?
+How are Category 1 ClubGRANTS applications assessed?

 Please note:

-• applications must be submitted by 4 pm on the closing date.
+• Applications must be submitted by 4 pm on the closing date.
 All mandatory support material must be included.
-Applications submitted after this time and date will not be considered
+Applications submitted after this time and date will not be considered.

-• all supporting documents must be attached to the application
+• All supporting documents must be attached to the application.

-• all previous successful ClubGRANTS projects must have been adequately acquitted in order to be considered for the current funding round
+• All previous successful ClubGRANTS projects must have been adequately acquitted in order to be considered for the current funding round.

-• once you have lodged your completed ClubGRANTS application online, you will be emailed a copy of your application.
+• Once you have lodged your completed ClubGRANTS application online, you will be emailed a copy of your application.
 If you do not receive this email, please contact ClubGRANTS customer service for advice https://www.clubgrants.com.au/help/applicants.

 Local community funding priorities